gyorilab/mira/docs/index.md

     - If an argument isn't supplied, then all concepts and/or parameters will be stratified

 **Example: Stratification on a SIR model while selecting certain concepts and parameters to stratify**

-##### Concept and parameter preservation
-- If the number of

 ```python
 from mira.examples.sir import sir_petrinet as sir
 from mira.metamodel.ops import stratify